 Manchester was close to fossil sites rich in coal balls, and Stopes frequently visited coal mines to examine coal deposits in the field.
 She got to know a number of miners, probably better than many paleobotanists did, but her relationship with coal miners was complicated.
 Politically, Stopes was pretty conservative, and didn't always agree with the interests of the miners.
 Years later, when coal miners threatened to strike, Stopes pled with authorities to let her talk to the miners, claiming (perhaps quite accurately) that listening to her impassioned lectures for several hours would convince the miners to give up all their demands.
 Nevertheless, her offer of assistance was refused.

 Stopes eventually switched gears in studying coal to concentrate on its physical properties.
-In 1919, she published a paper coining four terms still in use today: vitrain (brilliant black and glossy), durain (hard and granular), clarain (alternating light and dark layers) and fusain (soft and crumbly).
+Her research contributed to Britain's war effort in WWI, and in 1919, she published a paper coining four terms still in use today: vitrain (brilliant black and glossy), durain (hard and granular), clarain (alternating light and dark layers) and fusain (soft and crumbly).

 Stopes's work in paleobotany was overshadowed by a cause that later dominated her life.
 She became an early and ardent proponent of birth control, and the cause raised plenty of respectable eyebrows.
 Her dedication to family planning made her an initial friend — and later bitter rival of — Margaret Sanger, who campaigned for the same cause in America.
 The controversy surrounding Stopes and contraception culminated in a lawsuit she filed in the 1920s against Halliday Sutherland, a Catholic doctor who characterized her promotion of contraception as experimentation on the poor.
 Stopes lost the lawsuit but won plenty of publicity.